icebob/moleculer-java-site/docs/balancing.md

 | `pingInterval` | `int` | `10` | Ping interval in SECONDS.
 If you have a lot of host/nodes, it's recommended to *increase* the value. |
 | `pingTimeout` | `long` | `5000` | Ping timeout time, in MILLISECONDS. |

-### Sharding strategy
+### Sharding Strategy

-Shard invocation strategy is based on [consistent-hashing](https://www.toptal.com/big-data/consistent-hashing) algorithm.
+Shard invocation Strategy is based on [consistent-hashing](https://www.toptal.com/big-data/consistent-hashing) algorithm.
 It uses a key value from context `params` or `meta` to route the request to nodes.
 It means that requests with same key value will be routed to the same node.